The Blueprint

 The Standard

-I build my child's mind from birth, not from kindergarten.
+I will build my child's mind from the beginning, not from kindergarten.

-I do not leave intellectual development to schools or chance.
+I will not leave intellectual development to schools or chance.

-I make language, reading, and math part of daily life.
+I will make language, reading, and mathematics part of daily life.

-I set expectations and follow through with consistency.
+I will set expectations and hold them with consistency.

-I balance discipline with warmth — I am demanding and present.
+I will balance discipline with warmth — demanding and present.

-I prepare my child for the world they are entering, not the one I knew.
+I will prepare my child for the world they are entering, not the one I grew up in.